Highlights of the Program

 • Identifying key barriers to large-scale deployment, including fragmented frameworks, slow permitting processes, and limited infrastructure

-• Highlighting the risks of inaction, as the absence of coordinated policy threatens the role of CCS in achieving climate goals
+• Drawing attention to the risks of inaction, as the absence of a coordinated policy threatens the role of CCS in achieving climate goals

-• Supporting the EU Carbon Vision 2040 as a shared roadmap to align policymakers, industry leaders, and investors toward collective progress
+• Support for the EU Carbon Vision 2040 as a shared roadmap to align policymakers, industry leaders, and investors towards collective progress

 Q&A SESSION ON ACCELERATING CARBON CAPTURE DEPLOYMENT AND POLICY ALIGNMENT IN EUROPE